snapshot-labs/snapshot-docs/spaces/add-avatar.md

 You will need to create a folder with the id of your space \(example: "my-space.eth"\).
 In this folder you need a file "space.png" and "logo.png" \(for the first strategy\) and "logo1.png" if you have a second strategy.

 {% hint style="danger" %}
-All the images must be squared and less than 50kb.
+All the images must be square and less than 50kb.
 {% endhint %}

 {% hint style="info" %}